explaingit

 Prompt 4

-Show me how to embed a Google Map as an Angular component using this library.
+Show me how to embed a Google Maps component in an Angular page using the @angular/google-maps package.

 Open on GitHub → Explain another repo